 Unity Ritual Series : Ideas For Your Ceremony In Tahiti

-As a professionally trained and certified Life-Cycle Celebrant, I like the idea of adding a unity ritual and/or a custom to honor your individual backgrounds or families’ heritages.
+As a professionally trained and certified Life-Cycle Celebrant developing personal, bespoke ceremonies for my couples, I like the idea of adding a unity ritual and/or a custom to honor your individual backgrounds or families’ heritages.

 Over the past few years, I have had the pleasure of working with couples with Costa Rican roots a few times.
 One of them, Adriana, her mum was Costa Rican and being that Adriana had more Costa Rican influence in her life, she wanted to include the 13 gold coins ritual in her wedding ceremony in Moorea.

 All Photo Credits: Helene Havard

 The “Aras” is used in cultures around the world, they’ve come to symbolize much more than prosperity.
 Couples today accept life and face the world together, in a more unanimous form.
 To celebrate this path, newlyweds take each coin to unite their partnership.

 Each coin has a unique design representing one of thirteen universal tenets of marriage:

 Love, Trust, Dedication, Respect, Joy, Happiness, Harmony, Wisdom, Unity, Support, Care, Cooperation, and Peace.